Brendon45/3D_Shooter/README.md

 ## How to play the game

-After downloading, locate the script and run it in your terminal:

 Step 1: Clone the repository:

 ```
 git clone https://github.com/Brendon45/3D_Shooter.git
 ```
+After downloading, locate the script and run it in your terminal:

 Step 2: Compile All .c Files

 - To compile all .c files in the src directory and generate an executable file called maze, run the following command:

 ```
+cd 3D_Shooter
 make all
 ```